Jobs: Tina is committed to helping our local economy.

 Tina knows strong local economies are the backbone of our state.
 She realizes that during these unprecedented times, that it is critical to support families and small businesses as they recover from the COVID-19 pandemic.
 Government needs to make strategic investments and policies to help our economy recover.

 Tina supports public education at all levels to make sure our students are receiving quality education capable of preparing them for future professional opportunities.
-This includes STEM (Science, Technology, Engineering and Math) education in schools, funding apprenticeships and other workforce training programs, to give local workers the training they need to fill high-quality living-wage jobs.
-South King County is home to many great companies offering highly technical jobs and Tina wants local workers are able to compete for those positions.
+This includes STEM, funding apprenticeship and other workforce training programs, to give local workers the training they need to fill high-quality living-wage jobs.
+South King County is home to many companies offering highly technical jobs and Tina wants local workers to be qualified for those jobs

 Education: Tina believes that every child deserves a high-quality education and a pathway to be successful.

 From early learning to secondary education, Tina remains committed to providing access to a quality education for all.
 Understanding the importance of early learning on child development, she works hard to promote policies that protect and expand early learning programs.
 Tina went to Olympia to fully fund education and has advocated for budgets that retain funding for early learning, K-12, and higher education.

 Tina has teamed up with schools, families, and local nonprofits to improve language access so that all families can participate in their student’s education.
 She also advocates for behavioral health/mental health resources for our schools to help struggling students and families.

 Affordable Housing: Tina has been advocating for homeowners and tenants.